 A reindeer in Spitsbergen - Photo Credit: Brian Haynes - 2015

-It was Clement C. Moore’s 1823 poem, A Visit from St. Nicholas, which introduced the world to the eight iconic holiday reindeer: Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner and Blixen.
+It was Clement C. Moore’s 1823 poem, A Visit from St. Nicholas, that introduced the world to the eight iconic holiday reindeer: Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner and Blixen.
 Rudolph wasn’t introduced until 1939, when department store Montgomery Ward released the famous children’s book, Rudolph the Red-Nosed Reindeer.

-Reindeer were a natural fit for this leading role, since they were used as draft animals in northern Eurasia and sport a trotting gait that makes them appear to fly as they dash through the snow.
+Reindeer were a natural fit for this leading role, since they were used as draft animals in northern Eurasia.
+They sport a trotting gait that makes them appear to fly as they dash through the snow.
 As males shed their antlers in early December after mating season, it’s safe to assume that when the jolly gift-bringer was selecting his reindeer, he chose an all-female team of course, as female reindeer keep their antlers all winter long.

 It’s not even such a stretch that a sleigh packed full of toys could be carried great distances by eight tiny reindeer pulling a miniature sleigh -- a single reindeer has been known to pull a 113 kilogram (250 lb) load over snow at high speed!

-Get to Know the Reindeer
+Get to Know the Reindeer, a Spitsbergen

 There’s a lot more to this famous species than just traditional lore.
 On average, female reindeer weigh 100 kilograms (220 lbs) and males can weigh up to 118 kilograms (260 lbs), and are relatives of elk, caribou and several other species of deer.